 Open Enrollment Periods

 If you have any premiums due to your insurer for coverage in the past, your insurer may require that you pay these past-due premiums before enrolling you into coverage during either open enrollment or a special enrollment period, described further below.
-Beginning June 19, 2017, insurers can take into account past due premiums for coverage in the previous 12 months.
-This new requirement does not apply if you are signing up for coverage from a different insurer from the one to whom you owe past-due premiums and only affects the person responsible for paying premiums on the previous policy, not other family members enrolled in the plan.
+This requirement does not apply if you are signing up for coverage from a different insurer from the one to whom you owe past-due premiums and only affects the person responsible for paying premiums on the previous policy, not other family members enrolled in the plan.
 If your enrollment is delayed because of past-due premiums and you think this is an error, contact your state’s marketplace and state insurance department; a list of state departments of insurance is available under our Other Resources, Where to Go for Help.

 Special Enrollment Periods

 In general, enrollees with existing marketplace coverage eligible for a special enrollment period can only change plans within the same metal level as his or her current plan.
 However, there are some exceptions to this:

 - This does not apply to those who are newly eligible or ineligible for financial assistance; these enrollees can change into a silver level plan.

 - If there are no other plans within the same metal level, enrollees can enroll in an adjacent metal level plan.